Clive’s “Gold 2 Axe” Beach Program

 The potential for Neil’s program running the new upgrade is amazing and I’ve had good results with it set at “F2 / 6” or “7.”

-Be sure to check out my new book title:
+Be sure to check out the customer reviews for my book: